Your Backup Adult and Senior Care benefit can help you find the right in-home care, right when you need it.

-The Work-Life Center offers 15 days of Backup Adult and Senior Care * through Care@Work.
-This benefit delivers in-home care and support across the US, including:
+The MIT HR Center for WorkLife and WellBeing offers 15 days of Backup Adult and Senior Care through Care.com.
+This benefit delivers in-home care and support across the U.S., including:

 - light meal preparation and light housekeeping